YU000jp/Logseq-column-Layout/README.md

 # Logseq Column-Layout Plugin

- - Journals, linked references, and journal queries can be placed side by side if the minimum screen width is "1850px" or more.
+ - Journals, linked references, and journal queries can be placed side by side if the minimum screen width is "2000px" or more.

- - Wide mode(shortcut: 「**tw**」) is recommended if you want to use them side by side.
-Journals will be left justified.

  - Pages can be placed side by side in the sidebar.(Credit: [Logseq Vertical Panels for Sidebar](https://github.com/r-hegde/logseq-vertical-panels))